 Some people may need to use protective goggles to protect the eyes while asleep and to help with dry eyes.

 The FDA note that although people will be able to see after the surgery, it can take

 People must wait around 3 days after the surgery to begin noncontact sports and at least 4 weeks for strenuous contact sports.
 They should also avoid swimming for 1–2 months.

 Because it is essential to avoid infection, the doctor may advise waiting 2 weeks following surgery before using any cosmetic products around the eyes.

-It is important for a person to visit a doctor during the first 2 days following LASIK surgery to check their vision and recovery.
+It is important for a person to visit a doctor during the

 If someone experiences vision loss, severe pain, redness, or discharge from the eye, they should immediately contact a doctor.